 Encourages our own production of stomach acid, bile, pancreatic enzymes

 - By regularly triggering the release of digestive juices, the body gets in the habit of producing its own digestive chemicals.
 This reduces the need to rely on pills and supplements to replace them.

 - Inulin in dandelion and burdock roots provide prebiotic nutrients that feed beneficial gut bacteria populations.

 Encourages detoxification of the liver and skin

 - By calming internal inflammation, bitter benefit the liver, skin, and many other body systems.

+There are many wonderful digestive bitters available on the market today.
 This article is based on a conference call given by Jovial King, herbalist and CEO of Urban Moonshine.
-Jeremy Riesenfeld, L.Ac., and Transformational Acupuncture proudly carry their line of organic, locally-grown-when-possible, safe and gently formulated herbal products.
+Transformational Acupuncture proudly carry their line of organic, locally-grown-when-possible, safe and gently formulated herbal products.

 We humans have evolved alongside plants and fungi for millenia, and the natural world has so much therapeutic benefit to offer.
 Digestive bitters are a relatively safe, gentle and effective way to address common digestive problems and their symptoms, such as malabsorption, irregular appetite and elimination, sugar cravings, gas, bloating, acid reflux, GERD and heartburn.